OpenEvalProject/evals/manuscripts/elife-89635/v1/manuscript.md

 HDX reactions were performed in random order.
 No peptide carryover was observed as accessed by following sample runs with injections of quench buffer containing 4 M urea and 0.01% GDN.
 In-exchange controls accounting for forward deuteration toward 41.5% D in the quenched reaction were performed by mixing D2O buffer and ice-chilled quench buffer prior to the addition of the protein.
 Maximally labeled controls (All D) accounting for back-exchange were performed by a 48-hr incubation with the ‘Cl−/D2O Buffer’ at 37°C, followed by a 30-min incubation with 8 M of deuterated urea at 25°C.

-## Protease digestion and liquid chromatography–mass spectrometry
+### Protease digestion and liquid chromatography–mass spectrometry

 Upon injection, the protein was digested online by a pepsin/FPXIII (Sigma-Aldrich P6887/P2143) mixed protease column maintained at 20°C. Protease columns were prepared in-house by coupling the protease to a resin (Thermo Scientific POROS 20 Al aldehyde activated resin 1602906) and hand-packing into a column (2 mm ID × 2 cm, IDEX C-130B).
 After digestion, peptides were desalted by flowing across a hand-packed trap column (Thermo Scientific POROS R2 reversed-phase resin 1112906, 1 mm ID × 2 cm, IDEX C-128) at 5°C. The total time for digestion and desalting was 2.5 min at 100 μl/min of 0.1% formic acid at pH 2.5.
 Peptides were then separated on a C18 analytical column (TARGA, Higgins Analytical, TS-05M5-C183, 50 × 0.5 mm, 3 μm particle size) via a 14 min, 10–60% (vol/vol) acetonitrile (0.1% formic acid) gradient applied by a Dionex UltiMate-3000 pump.
 Eluted peptides were analyzed by a Thermo Q Exactive mass spectrometer.
 MS data collection, peptide assignments by SearchGUI version 4.0.25, and HDX data processing by HDExaminer 3.1 (Sierra Analytics) were performed as previously described (Zmyslowski et al., 2022; Lin et al., 2022).

-## HDX data presentation, quantification, and statistics
+### HDX data presentation, quantification, and statistics

 In our labeling convention, we name capitalized regions according to the third residue of each peptide since the first two residues have much faster kchem (Bai et al., 1993; Nguyen et al., 2018) and hence, exhibit complete back-exchange.
-Labeling times for HDX performed in pDread 6.1, 0°C were corrected to those in pDread 7.1, 25°C by a factor of 140, determined by the ratio of the kchem for full-length proteins in the two conditions – prestin: τchempDread 6.1,  0 °C = 10 s, τchempDread 7.1,  25 °C = 74 ms; SLC26A9: τchempDread 6.1,  0∘C = 9 s, τchempDread 7.1,  25∘C = 65 ms. Deuteration levels were adjusted with the 93% D content but not with back-exchange levels except for Figure 6A.
+Labeling times for HDX performed in pDread 6.1, 0°C were corrected to those in pDread 7.1, 25°C by a factor of 140, determined by the ratio of the kchem for full-length proteins in the two conditions – prestin: $\tau_{chem}^{pDread 6.1,  0 °C}$ = 10 s, $\tau_{chem}^{pDread 7.1,  25 °C}$ = 74 ms; SLC26A9: $\tau_{chem}^{pDread 6.1,  0^{∘}C}$ = 9 s, $\tau_{chem}^{pDread 7.1,  25^{∘}C}$ = 65 ms. Deuteration levels were adjusted with the 93% D content but not with back-exchange levels except for Figure 6A.
 For HDX in the presence of urea (Figure 3A), D contents of 76% and 74% were used to account for the volumes of 4.16 and 4.54 M urea in the ‘Cl−/D2O Buffer’ and the ‘HEPES/D2O Buffer’, respectively.

 HDX rates, PFs, and changes of free energy of unfolding (ΔΔGs) in Results were estimated by fitting uptake curves of each peptide, after correcting for back-exchange levels, with a stretched exponential as described by Hamuro, 2021, except for discussion relevant to Figure 6A.
 Peptides with less than 10% D at the longest labeling time (~105 s) were not used for fitting.
 The residue-level ΔΔG values presented in the full-length proteins in Figure 1C were estimated by averaging ΔΔG values for peptides containing the residue.
 We note that this stretched exponential method is only a rough approximation to extract ΔΔGs and our major conclusions are not dependent on this fitting method.

 For fitting HDX data and extracting rates relevant to Figure 6A, HDX data were first normalized to in- and back-exchange levels.
 Given the helices are likely to exchange by fraying, the exchange rate for each residue was assigned based on their distance from the end of the helix.
 When a residue could not be assigned to a single rate, the geometric mean of the possible rates was used, for example, the HDX data for the 8-residue Peptide273–282 were well fit with three exponentials, and the three associated rates, k1, k2, and k3, were assigned to the 8 residues according to k1, k1, (k1k1k2)1/3, k2, k2, (k2k2k3)1/3, k3, and k3.
-These rates were used to calculate folding stability according to ΔG=−RTln(kchem/ki−1).
+These rates were used to calculate folding stability according to $ΔG=−RTln(k_{chem}/k_{i}−1)$.

 A hybrid statistical analysis used to generate Figure 1—figure supplement 1 was performed as described by Hageman and Weis, 2019, with significance limits defined at α = 0.05.

-## MD simulations
+### MD simulations

 Simulations were conducted in our Upside molecular dynamics package (Jumper et al., 2018a; Jumper et al., 2018b) using a membrane thickness of 38 Å. Missing residues for prestin (PDB 7S8X) were built using MODELLER (Sali and Blundell, 1993) and the placement within the bilayers was accomplished using Positioning of Proteins in Membranes webserver (Lomize et al., 2022).
 Local restraints in the form of small springs between nearby residues were used to maintain the native structure of cytosolic domains, as well as to the TM13–TM14 helices.
 Also, the distance between the two TMDs was held fixed.
 We ran 28 temperature replicas between 318 and 360 K.

-## Cryo-EM sample preparation and data collection
+### Cryo-EM sample preparation and data collection

 The cryo-EM data were collected from three separate samples and microscope sessions.
 For dataset 1, 3.5 μl of prestin sample was applied to Quantifoil 200-mesh 1.2/1.3 Cu grids (Quantifoil) that were plasma cleaned for 30 s at 20 W. For datasets 2 and 3, 3.5 μl of prestin sample was applied to UltrAuFoil 300-mesh 1.2/1.3 grids (Quantifoil UltrAuFoil) that were plasma cleaned for 40 s at 20 W. The remaining sample preparation and imaging conditions were kept constant for all three samples.
 Grids were blotted at 22°C and 100% humidity with a blot time of 3.5  s and a blot force of 1, and flash-frozen into liquid ethane using a Vitrobot Mark IV (Thermo Fisher).
 Grids were imaged at The University of Chicago Advanced Electron Microscopy Facility on a 300 kV Titan Krios G3i electron microscope equipped with a Gatan K3 camera in CDS mode, a GIF energy filter (set to 20  eV) and with magnification set to ×81,000, corresponding to a physical pixel size of 1.068 Å. Movies were acquired at a dose of 1.2 e−/Å2 for 50 frames (corresponding to a total dose of 60 e−/Å2) and a defocus range of −0.7 to −2.1 μm.
 2153 movies were collected for dataset 1, 1928 movies for dataset 2, and 6665 movies for dataset 3.

-## Cryo-EM image processing
+### Cryo-EM image processing

 Cryo-EM data processing was performed using Relion-4.0 (Kimanius et al., 2021) and cryoSPARC v4.1 (Punjani et al., 2017).
 Movies from the different datasets were motion-corrected independently in Relion with a bin-1 pixel size of 1.068 Å. The motion-corrected micrographs were then combined and imported into cryoSPARC for Patch CTF Estimation.
 Unless otherwise mentioned, the following steps were performed in cryoSPARC.
 Particles were picked using template-based particle picking.
 The initial picks were curated using Inspect Picks and extracted at a box size of 256.
 Two rounds of 2D Classification were performed to filter out additional ‘junk’ particles, resulting in a set of 328,033 particles.
 Two consecutive rounds of ab initio reconstruction, followed by heterogeneous refinement with C1 symmetry were performed to obtain a stack of 170,313 particles.
 These particles were used as input for an initial round of non-uniform and local CTF refinement using C2 symmetry and exported to Relion for Bayesian Polishing.
 Additional 3D Classification was performed in Relion to remove additional ‘junk’ particles, resulting in a set of 170,313 particles.
 However, no additional classes were found.
 The final set of polished particles was then imported back into cryoSPARC and subjected to a final round of non-uniform and CTF refinement, resulting in a map with a nominal resolution of 3.4 Å, according to the gold-standard 0.143 Fourier shell correlation (FSC) criterion (Rosenthal and Henderson, 2003).
 Local resolution was estimated using local resolution estimation in cryoSPARC.

-## Model building and refinement
+### Model building and refinement

 A previous model of dolphin prestin (PDB 7S8X) was roughly fit into the density map and used as a template for model building.
 Initially, only a monomer was considered for model building, and the fitting was improved by running Phenix real space refinement (Afonine et al., 2018) with secondary structure restraints, morphing, and simulated annealing enabled.
 Subsequently, the monomer model was iteratively refined by manual inspection in Coot (Brown et al., 2015) and real space refinement without morphing and simulated annealing in Phenix.
 After several rounds of refinement, the second monomer was added using the apply_ncs tool in Phenix with C2 symmetry, and the resulting dimer model was subjected to an additional round of manual inspection in Coot.
 A chloride ion was manually added into the density observed in the anion-binding pocket in Coot.
 All figures related to the cryo-EM structure were prepared using UCSF ChimeraX (Pettersen et al., 2021).